Limited Proposal Submissions

 - NSF has published a website (http://www.nsf.gov/funding/pgm_sro.jsp) that contains a list of programs that limit the number of proposals that a single institution can submit.
 The site includes a short summary and a link to the solicitation.

-- TBR Student Engagement, Retention and Success (SERS) Initiative: NOTE: As of March 5, 2019, the character limits have changed from what was previously posted.
+- TBR Student Engagement, Retention and Success (SERS) Initiative: NOTE: The Fiscal Year 2021 SERS program is not a limited submission program.
 SERS grant funds are designed to support new or existing campus services or programs that serve underrepresented or other targeted student populations, including, but not limited to, underrepresented minorities, economically disadvantaged students, adults, veterans, and individuals with disabilities.

 When there is sufficient notice of a limited submission, information will be provided to faculty regarding the internal process that will take place to select the proposals that will be submitted.
 Generally, a preliminary proposal will be required to be turned in approximately four to six weeks prior to the agency due date.
 An internal committee will review all pre-proposals submitted by the internal deadline and select which ones will be submitted by Tennessee Tech based on the criteria outlined in the solicitation.
 Feedback will be provided to assist selected PIs in submitting the strongest proposal possible.
 If there is insufficient time for an internal competition to take place, proposals will be selected on a first-come, first-served basis with the receipt of the internal Intent to Submit form.

 - Funding opportunity announcement will be emailed to chairs and deans and posted on the Office of Research website.

 - The Office of Research will maintain a web page posting of internal submission procedures and deadlines, with links to other university postings of limited submission opportunities.